alexdlaird/pyngrok/docs/troubleshooting.rst

 Programmatically Inspect the Logs
 ---------------------------------

-:code:`ngrok` logs are parsed and stored `on the NgrokProcess <api.html#pyngrok.process.NgrokProcess>`_.
-Iterating through the :code:`logs` variable will give you access to the latest logs.

-You can also inspect these logs asynchronously as they are emitted by registering the `log_event_callback, as documented here <index.html#log-events>`_.
+:code:`ngrok` logs are parsed by the `NgrokProcess <api.html#pyngrok.process.NgrokProcess>`_, and you can inspect them by iterating over its :code:`logs` variable or giving it a `log_event_callback <index.html#event-logs>`_.

 If you're seeing the :code:`NgrokProcess` fail with a :code:`PyngrokNgrokError` exception, these logs are also available on the exception itself, as documented `here <https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.exception.PyngrokNgrokError>`_.
 Catch the exception and inspect :code:`ngrok_logs` and :code:`ngrok_error` for more insight in to where :code:`ngrok` is failing.